-- Support in-person and virtual programming for incoming students. - Mentor the Orientation Coaches in completing their responsibilities. - Assist with communication efforts with campus partners, new students, and their supporters. - Coordinate the development, logistics, and implementation of OL Fall Training in preparation for Fall Welcome.
+- Support summer in-person and virtual programming for incoming fall students including socials, orientation group meetings, campus partner workshops, and in-person summer sessions. - Mentor the Orientation Coaches in completing their responsibilities. - Assist with communication efforts with campus partners, new students, and their supporters. - Coordinate the development, logistics, and implementation of OL Fall Training in preparation for Fall Welcome.